greenywd/paper-updater/README.md

                         List downloaded builds of a specfic version of the Paper Minecraft Server -o paper.jar, --output-file paper.jar
                         Filename that will be given to the server jar.
 Default is paper.jar.
+  --download version [version ...]
-  --download version    Download the latest build of Paper of the specified version.
+                        Download the latest build of Paper of the specified version.

 If no arguments are given, paper-updater will not do anything.
 ```